DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/virtual-table.md

 Name | Properties | Description
 -----|------------|------------
-VirtualTable.Cell | [TableDataCellProps](table.md#tabledatacellprops) | A component that renders a virtual table data cell.
+VirtualTable.Cell | [TableDataCellProps](table.md#tabledatacellprops) | A component that renders a table data cell.
-VirtualTable.Row | [TableDataRowProps](table.md#tabledatarowprops) | A component that renders a virtual table data row.
+VirtualTable.Row | [TableDataRowProps](table.md#tabledatarowprops) | A component that renders a table data row.
-VirtualTable.NoDataCell | [TableCellProps](table.md#tablecellprops) | A component that renders a virtual table cell when the table is empty.
+VirtualTable.NoDataCell | [TableCellProps](table.md#tablecellprops) | A component that renders a table cell when the table is empty.
-VirtualTable.NoDataRow | [TableRowProps](table.md#tablerowprops) | A component that renders a virtual table row when the table is empty.
+VirtualTable.NoDataRow | [TableRowProps](table.md#tablerowprops) | A component that renders a table row when the table is empty.
-VirtualTable.StubCell | [TableCellProps](table.md#tablecellprops) | A component that renders a stub virtual table cell.
+VirtualTable.StubCell | [TableCellProps](table.md#tablecellprops) | A component that renders a stub table cell.
-VirtualTable.StubHeaderCell | [TableCellProps](table.md#tablecellprops) | A component that renders a stub virtual table header cell.
+VirtualTable.StubHeaderCell | [TableCellProps](table.md#tablecellprops) | A component that renders a stub table header cell.

 If you specify additional properties, they are added to the component's root element.